-In this manual, pure 'experiential learning' is supported by ideas and activities from other well-known, participative teaching methods including accelerated learning, problem-based learning and collaborative learning.
+In our free experiential learning manual, pure 'experiential learning' is supported by ideas and activities from other well-known, participative teaching methods including accelerated learning, problem-based learning and collaborative learning.
 These can be used, together or alone, to create more interactive, participative and learner-centred learning.